SHP Scholarships

 SHP Department of Clinical and Preventive Nutrition Sciences – Scholarship For full or part-time Coordinated Dietetics (GPA of 3.0 or better from a dietetic technician program), MSCN, MSCN Entry Level or DCN students in good academic standing in the Department of Clinical and Preventive Nutrition Sciences.
 Two scholarships will be given each year, one undergraduate and one graduate.

 Judith Yannariello, Ph.
-D. Endowed Scholarship Scholarship for PA Students who will be in their second or third year (Fall 2022 term).
-See details and criteria on the PA Scholarships tab above.
+D. Endowed Scholarship Eligibility: Scholarship for PA Students who will be in their second or third year (Admitted 2024 or earlier).
+See details and criteria on the PA Scholarships tab below.

-Dr. Joseph A. Schwenkler Scholarship Fund for PA Students Scholarship for PA Students who will be in their second or third year (Fall 2022 term).
-See details and criteria on the PA Scholarships tab above.
+Dr. Joseph A. Schwenkler Scholarship Fund for PA Students Eligibility: Scholarship for PA Students who will be in their second or third year (Admitted 2024 or earlier).
+See details and criteria on the PA Scholarships tab below.

-Dr. Laura Matarese Doctoral Scholarship In the Rutgers School of Health Professions Department of Clinical & Preventive Nutrition Sciences Current DCN Students in good standing – A minimum GPA of 3.65 following completion of at least 12 credits as a matriculated student and has demonstrated commitment to leadership/service to the profession
+Dr. Laura Matarese SHP Clinical & Preventive Nutrition Sciences Doctoral Scholarship Eligibility: Current DCN Students in good standing – A minimum GPA of 3.65 following completion of at least 12 credits as a matriculated student and has demonstrated commitment to leadership/service to the profession

 *Scholarships subject to change